crossproduct42/alttprandohelper/readme.txt

 -[--- Location Tracker ---]-

-The middle box is a map of the Light World, the right box is a map of the Dark World.
+The second box is a map of the Light World, the third box is a map of the Dark World.
 Mousing over a location square will give you a little bit of information.

 - Small squares are chests and Heart Piece locations strewn about the land of Hyrule!